vitmistina/terra-invicta-tech-optimizer/README.md

 uv run streamlit run main.py
 ```

-The main page provides:
+The main planner provides:

 - A validation gate that surfaces missing references, cycles, or project dependency gaps before any planning continues.
-- Category and completion filters that can either hide or de-emphasize nodes, plus a quick reset back to the full graph.
+- Category and completion filters that can either hide or de-emphasize list items, plus a quick reset back to the full list.
-- Backlog tools for adding/removing items and adjusting priority order; backlog entries are highlighted directly in the graph.
+- A combined tech and project list grouped by category, ordered by cost or friendly name, with click-to-add backlog entries.
+- A drag-and-drop backlog queue and a "Proceed with calculation" button that opens the Results page.

+The Results page provides:

+- A landing spot for calculation output (and a shortcut to the Graph page).

+The Graph page provides:

-- A graph explorer that highlights prerequisites and dependents for the focused node and offers a one-click backlog add.
+- The graph explorer that highlights prerequisites and dependents for the focused node.
+- Backlog, completion, and filter tools that influence graph highlighting.

 ## Input loading and validation